asjad-kashmiri/final-project-2004/SAN-holiday-challenge2019.md

 (make sure to read eveyrthing carefully and even twice sometime when neeeded) Santa Says:
 ![Solution](0-Santa.PNG)
--once, finish talking to Santa
+- more objectives will open once, finish talking to Santa.